molestia99/RobotControl2024/README.md

 ----

 ## What to do before simulation
-1. Install ubuntu 20.04 and ROK-Noetic.
+1. Install ubuntu 20.04 and ROS-Noetic.
    - [ROS-Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) install, link : http://wiki.ros.org/noetic/Installation/Ubuntu
 2. Normally, when you install the ROS-noetic, Gazebo, which version is 11, is installed.
    However, If you want to find the extra information for Gazebo simulator, click the links below.